 Chris Gray is CEO of Your Empire, a buyers agency which builds property portfolios for time-poor people – searching, negotiating, renovating and managing property on their behalf.
 Chris’s team buys 1-2 properties a week and often spends $5m+ a year renovating on others behalf, providing a unique insight into market conditions and buyer and seller sentiment.
 Chris hosts ‘Your Property Empire’ each Monday on Sky News Business channel, where he interviews various heads of property research companies and major industry figures.
 Chris is a qualified accountant, buyers’ agent and mortgage broker.

-- What to look for when buying a property
+- Step by step to buying property

 - What does a real estate agent do?